SelrahcD/selrahcd.github.io/_posts/2015-07-20-why-are-404-pages-still-a-thing.md

 comments: true
 ---

-I this article every time you'll see "a 404 page" please read "The dumb 404 page with an apologize and a link to the home page".
+In this article every time you'll see "a 404 page" please read "The dumb 404 page with an apologize and a link to the home page".
 This doesn't concern 404 in other contexts, please keep - or start - using them in you APIs, for instance.

 ## Context